2022 Sri Lankan protests: "Occupy Galle Face"

 On 12 April, protests continued for the fourth day.
 Celebrities such as Nanda Malini, Sunil Ariyaratne, Swarna Mallawarachchi and Buddhadasa Galappatti joined the protests in Galle Face to support the young protesters' efforts to dethrone the government from power.
 The sixth consecutive day of protests fell on the Sinhalese New Year (Puthandu).
 Protestors gathered in large numbers to boil milk rice and to share sweet meats and oil cakes.
 They welcomed the New Year by setting off firecrackers and chanting phrases such as "Victory to the People's struggle" and sang Raban tune songs as part of New Year customs and traditions.

 Victor Ratnayake joined the protests on the New Year to support the protesters, as did veterans, including those disabled in the field.
 Many protesters boycotted New Year's vacation and holiday celebrations by joining the protests and demonstrations against the government.
 Several protesters, including infants and small children, were seen wearing headbands with slogans such as "Go Home Gota" and "Gota Go Home".
 On 13 April, Mahinda Rajapaksa made a request to meet a delegate from the protesters in Galle Face but was refused.

 Conspiracy theories began spreading on 14 April 2022.
-On its official Twitter, Sri Lankan Airlines claimed that they had made history by operating three successive cargo charter flights to Entebbe International Airport in Uganda.
-The cargo was 102 metric tonnes of printed material which had been moved in February 2021, though details about the contents of the papers were withheld by Sri Lankan Airlines due to confidentiality.
+On its official Twitter, SriLankan Airlines claimed that they had made history by operating three successive cargo charter flights to Entebbe International Airport in Uganda.
+The cargo was 102 metric tonnes of printed material which had been moved in February 2021, though details about the contents of the papers were withheld by SriLankan Airlines due to confidentiality.
 They later deleted the tweet for unknown reasons before issuing a clarification that the material sent to Uganda included only Ugandan currency notes.
-They claimed that due to conflicts with bordering Kenya, the Ugandan government preferred to obtain printed Ugandan shilling currency notes from a global security printer.
+They claimed that due to conflicts with bordering Kenya, the Ugandan government preferred to obtain printed Ugandan shilling notes from a global security printer.
 The Biyagama branch of the De La Rue company is responsible for printing currency notes to countries, including Uganda.
-Sri Lankan Airlines insisted that the consignment was purely commercial in nature and brought much-needed foreign currency revenue to the airline and, by extension, the country.
+SriLankan Airlines insisted that the consignment was purely commercial in nature and brought much-needed foreign currency revenue to the airline and, by extension, the country.
 Mahinda Rajapaksa reportedly maintained close ties with Uganda, especially during his second tenure as president from 2010 to 2015.
 He also befriended Sri Lankan High Commissioner to Uganda, Velupillai Kananathan, during Rajapaksa's first official presidential trip to Uganda in 2014.
 Uganda has been blacklisted by many international financial systems for failing to comply with anti-money laundering laws and for continuously engaging in various financial crimes.
-The news that Uganda was going to be blacklisted due to money laundering went viral in Sri Lanka among protesters and social media users, who speculated that Rajapaksa family members and influential politicians in the government could have possibly transferred ill-gotten wealth to Uganda on cargo flights via the Sri Lankan Airlines flight.
+The news that Uganda was going to be blacklisted due to money laundering went viral in Sri Lanka among protesters and social media users, who speculated that Rajapaksa family members and influential politicians in the government could have possibly transferred ill-gotten wealth to Uganda on cargo flights via the SriLankan Airlines flight.